 The good news: at hawker centres, coffeeshops and food courts, there is no service charge and no GST.
 What you see on display is exactly what you pay.

-What’s Not Allowed in Singapore (And What’s Allowed)
+8. What’s Not Allowed in Singapore (and the biggest misconception)

 Singapore is famous for its rules.
 While some are exaggerated, these are the ones you must take seriously:

-• The Chewing Gum Ban: Chewing gum is fine but selling it is illegal.
+- The Chewing Gum Ban: And here’s the biggest misconception about chewing gum.
+Chewing the gum itself is fine but selling it is illegal.
 So you won’t find it in supermarkets or convenience stores.
 However, nicotine gum or sugar-free dental gum can be bought from a registered pharmacist and the pharmacist will check your ID and record the purchase, so bring your passport if you intend to buy some.
-If you bring some for yourself from your home country, don’t spit it on the ground or stick it onto public property—that is a fineable offence.
+If you bring some for yourself from your home country, you can chew it in Singapre but don’t spit it on the ground or stick it onto public property—that is a fineable offence.

 Enjoy Your Singapore Adventure